ioccc-src/winner/2018/ferguson/README.md

 has no parents; it is generation 1 that starts working towards the goal.
 You'll see also **(mutation)** at the end of the line at this point (if you enable monkey mode you'll find that it shows something else).
-The lines that only have `` are separators: you won't see this between generation 0 and 1 but you will between future generations - as well as the final answer (if the answer is in generation 0 you won't see the ``).
+The lines that only have back-quote ("\`") are separators: you won't see this between generation 0 and 1 but you will between future generations - as well as the final answer (if the answer is in generation 0 you won't see the ``).